 We will consult you on things that may affect your tenancy.
 We must consult you for example if we are making or changing:

 The Scottish Social Housing Charter sets out a number of outcomes that the Scottish Housing Regulator expects us to achieve.
 Our Scrutiny Focus Panel would usually hold Summer workshops with staff to assess our performance.
-We have changed our focus to ensure we continue to keep our customers and staff safe.
+We changed our focus to ensure we continue to keep our customers and staff safe.

 Castle Rock Edinvar invited feedback from tenants on the proposed 3% rent increase from 1 April 2020.